Evgen-dev1989/blog1/README.md

-Blog on Laravel with  Pixabay API
+Created a Laravel blog with the addition of Pixabay API.
+When a button is pressed, a random image is generated.